kristianmandrup/rspec-book-codebreaker/README.markdown

         When I start a new game
         Then I should see "Welcome to Codebreaker!"
         And I should see "Enter guess:"

-`
+#### Given When Then

-Given steps represent the state of the world before an event.
+* Given steps represent the state of the world before an event.
-When steps represent the event.
+* When steps represent the event.
-Then steps represent the expected outcomes.
+* Then steps represent the expected outcomes.

 Cucumber DRYing
 - Scenario Outlines